 You can see the same confusion they feel writ large on the faces of those Say Yes to the Dress brides who have cruel, belittling, or hyper-critical families in tow.
 The sniping, jeering, and belittling comments from their family members and “friends” make them feel ugly, and no dress can overcome that deficit.

-Jane Parsons-Fein, a master hypnotherapist who helps my clients with issues of self-acceptance, says,
+Jane Parsons-Fein, a master hypnotherapist who has helped my clients with issues of self-acceptance, says,

 If on some level you are anxious that the audience will judge you, they will pick up your fear.
 They may not know what’s bothering them, but somewhere deep down, they’ll be uncomfortable.